Yue He: Becoming an outlaw

 One day Yue He, a jailer in the Dengzhou prison, is put in charge of the new prisoners Xie Zhen and Xie Bao.
 The hunter brothers have been arrested for smashing up the house of one Squire Mao after failing to find a tiger they shot that had fallen into the old man's garden.
-In fact the squire and his son had sent the tiger to the prefecture office to claim reward.
+In fact, the squire and his son had already sent the tiger to the prefecture office to claim the reward.

 Yue He sympathises with the brothers, knowing they would be murdered in prison.
 Besides, he is related to the Xies, his brother-in-law Sun Li being the brother-in-law of Gu Dasao, a cousin of the hunters.
 Gu's husband is Sun Xin, Sun Li's younger brother.

-Yue He takes the news about the Xies to Gu Dasao and Sun Xin, who pressure Sun Li to join in their rescue plan.
+Yue He takes the news about the Xies to Gu Dasao and Sun Xin, who pressures Sun Li to join in their rescue plan.
 They also involve the bandits Zou Yuan and Zou Run.
 Yue He lets Gu Dasao, who pretends to be sending food to the Xies, into the jail.
 He then frees the brothers who are locked on a stone bed while Gu causes commotion in the compound.
 Meanwhile Sun Li breaks into the prison with the rest.
-After pulling off the rescue, the group kill the Mao family and flee to join the outlaws of Liangshan Marsh.
+After pulling off the rescue, the group killed the Mao family and flees to join the outlaws of Liangshan Marsh.

 Before going up to the stronghold, Sun Li volunteers to infiltrate the Zhu Family Manor, which Liangshan has failed to take in two offensives.
 As Sun Li has learnt combat from the same teacher as Luan Tingyu, the martial arts instructor of the manor, he wins the confidence of the Zhus.
 Yue He, together with Gu Dasao, Sun Xin, Zou Yuan, Zou Run and the Xie brothers, goes on a rampage inside the manor, taking it by surprise, when Sun Li gives his signal.
 The fall of the Zhu Family Manor is a huge contribution by the group before their acceptance into Liangshan.